Switzerland · Close Protection & Executive Security

 HNWI Targeting

-Geneva's concentration of private banking, wealth management, and HNWI clientele creates a targeting environment for robbery, fraud, and burglary.
-Vehicle and residential targeting of high-profile individuals occurs at low but documented frequency.
+Geneva's concentration of private banking, wealth management assets, and visible HNWI clientele creates a targeting environment for sophisticated property crime, fraud, and vehicle targeting.
+Residential burglary and vehicle theft targeting luxury cars occur at low but documented frequency in the high-net-worth residential areas.

 Vetted operators with direct experience in Geneva